Kong-Artist/hardware-learnathon/touch_sensor_example/HOWTO.md

 ##How It Works

 Capacitive touch sensors take advantage of the human body's natural capacitance.
-It's fairly complicated - if you're interested, take a look at
+Details are outside the scope of this tutorial - if you're interested, take a look at [this explanation.](http://www.pcbheaven.com/wikipages/How_a_Touch_Button_works/?p=1)
-[this explanation.](http://www.pcbheaven.com/wikipages/How_a_Touch_Button_works/?p=1)